BioDynaMo/website/README.md

 The `toc` section dictates whether there should be a table of content on the right hand side of the page, the possible values are: true, false or null (null will considered as true).
 The `sidebar` section dictates the section that this markdown file belongs to.
 To add a file to a specific sidebar the `sidebar` field should contain the name of the `.yaml` it belongs to.
+Additionally, the *meta_title* field is important as it regulates the text displayed in the tab of the web browser.

 ### Sidebars